Z-scores

 Z-Scores are calculated by

-• Centering the X values on the mean: When we center the mean (AKA mean-centering), we set the mean to 0.
+• Centering the X values on the mean: When we center the mean (mean-centering), we set the mean to 0.

 • Dividing by the standard deviation